jlu5/SupyPlugins/README.md

 - A weather plugin for Limnoria supporting multiple backends.

 ### [OperUp](OperUp/README.md)
-- Allows Supybot to oper up on configured networks, automatically (on connect) and on demand.
+- Allows Limnoria to oper up on configured networks, automatically (on connect) and on demand.

 ### [PkgInfo](PkgInfo/README.md)
 - Fetches package information from various Linux and BSD distros' software repositories.